Indonesia: Flores + Komodo + Bali - July 2011

 The "snake road" of Flores

-In fact, most of the journey is by car.
-The Kelimutu is roughly half an hour's drive from the small village of Moni, where we spent the night.
-A small winding road that climbs, climbs ...
+In fact, most of the journey is done by car.
+Kelimutu is roughly half an hour drive from the small village of Moni, where we spent the night.
+A small winding road which climbs, which climbs...

-Anyway, wherever you go to Flores, the road is permanently a "snake-roadas my driver says.
+In any case, wherever you go in Flores, the road is permanently a "snake-roadas my driver says.
 A "snake-road" that unrolls fabulous landscapes of rice fields and volcanic reliefs at every bend.
 Sometimes vertiginous, always splendid...

-I wouldn't have made this trip in bemo, those local mini-buses overloaded with goods and passengers...
-All along this crossing from east to west, from Maumere to Labuan Bajo, I enjoyed the comfort of my private car: shocks in good condition and air conditioning.
-It's no luxury on this asphalt snake in perpetual work.
-Besides, I can ask Misir to stop whenever I want, to take pictures.
+I would not have made this trip in bemo, these local mini-buses overloaded with goods and passengers...
+All along this crossing from east to west, from Maumere to Labuan Bajo, I appreciated the comfort of my private car: shock absorbers in good condition and air conditioning.
+This is not a luxury, on this serpent of asphalt in perpetual work.
+And then, I can ask Misir to stop whenever I want, to take pictures.

-I also very much appreciate his driving safely.
-From the start, he asks me nicely if it's okay, if his behavior suits me.
+I also really appreciate his careful driving.
+Right from the start, he asks me nicely if I'm okay with his driving.

 Yes Yes, "bagus"It's good.
 Considering the unexpected obstacles on the road - poultry, cows, children, rocks, motorcycles, broken down bemos, potholes - I think it's great that he's driving quietly, "pelan-pelan".